xbiome/StrainPanDA/custom_db/README.md

 ### Outputs:

 Only the $fileout folder (Bifidobacterium-longum-202009 in the example) is the pangenome.
+Its format is same as PanPhlAn (see [Pangenome generation (old) · SegataLab/panphlan Wiki (github.com)](https://github.com/SegataLab/panphlan/wiki/Pangenome-generation-(old)))

 All other files are intermediate files that should be removed before next pangenome generation in the same folder.

 **NOTE 1!
 Each generation must run in separated folder, otherwise the references data will disturb each other.**